for saxophone quartet

 Dan Gelock, Masahito Sugihara (al.), Johnny Salinas (tn.), Evan Withner (bn.)

 What was spurred 50 years ago at the Stonewall Inn was a fight for home, community, and freedom.
-We may feel distance from it, given our proximity to the cause or the time when it occurred.
-There are moments that happen in life that make a significant impact on a person, community, a culture, or the world.
+We may feel distance from it, given our proximity to the cause or the time it occurred.
+There are moments that happen in life that make a significant impact on a person, community, a culture.
 Regardless our opinion on such happenings, they deeply influence our life and perspective.
 Perhaps to feel the impact of life around us, we must feel its absence.

 Consider when you last spent time alone, truly by yourself.
 What sound did it have?
 What memories?
 Where did your mind wander?
 How much time passed?